pablott/vue-dashboard/README.md

 * SEE MORE tab and sorting by importance are functional.
 The alerts list is loaded from a JSON file.

 * The JSON loading could have been done with Axios but I prefered to keep dependencies.

+* Testing and debug has been carried in a local server in Firefox, but other servers/browsers should work.
+Code should be cross-browser compatible, vendor prefixes were used where needed.